1. Home

 My electric bill is $290/mo

-A solar lease is an agreement between a third-party developer that installs and maintains a solar panel system on the customer’s property and a customer that agrees to purchase the electricity generated by the system at a fixed rate for a predetermined period of time.
+A solar lease is an agreement between a third-party developer that installs and maintains a solar panel system on the customer’s property and a customer who agrees to make monthly payments for it at a fixed rate for a predetermined period of time.

-A solar lease is just like any other lease, in that it is essentially an agreement between a person and a business that allows you to rent something valuable over a long period of time.
-While leasing is commonplace for apartment rentals and car sales, solar energy systems can also provide value to homeowners in a lease agreement with an installer.
+A solar lease is just like any other lease.
+It is an agreement between a person and a business that allows you to rent something valuable over a period of time.
+While leasing is commonplace for apartments and cars, leased solar energy systems can reduce homeowners’ expenses.

-Solar leases are primarily seen as an alternative to solar buying solar panels, in which you can pay cash or take out a loan to own the panels installed on your roof.
-When evaluating your purchasing options, it is important to know that a solar lease is similar to a solar PPA (power purchase agreement), but we’ll get into those details a little bit later.
+Solar leases are primarily seen as an alternative to buying solar panels, in which you can pay cash or take out a loan to own the panels installed on your roof.
+A solar lease is similar to a solar power purchase agreement (PPA), which might be the only alternative to buying in some states.

-While every company has its own unique processes, the solar leasing experience is fairly universal for most homeowners.
-Solar leases begin by designing the clean energy system and entering into a contract agreement before having the panels physically installed on your property.
+The solar leasing experience is fairly universal for most homeowners.
+Solar leases begin with designing the solar panel system and entering into a contract agreement before having the panels installed on your property.

-When entering into a solar lease, homeowners typically receive all of the energy generation produced by their panels, while the solar company maintains ownership of the equipment.
-In areas with favorable net metering policies, solar power systems large enough to cover a home’s annual energy demand can dramatically reduce and replace monthly utility company electric bills with solar power.
+With a solar lease, homeowners typically receive all of the energy generation produced by the panels, while the solar company owns and maintains the equipment.
+Solar power systems can dramatically reduce and even replace monthly electric bills.

 Solar Lease Terms and Definitions

-If you’re evaluating the terms of your solar lease, here are a few key definitions to know and understand:
+Here are a few key definitions to know and understand.

 Term Definition

-Lease Agreement A lease agreement is the physical or digital contract that you sign together with a solar company that outlines all of the installation details and payment terms and conditions.
+Lease Agreement A lease agreement is the contract you sign together with a solar company outlining the installation details and payment terms and conditions.

-Lease Term Length The lease term length is the amount of time that the contract is valid.
+Lease Term Length The lease term length is the amount of time the contract is valid.
 To match the lifespan of modern solar panels, most solar leases are locked in for 20 or 25 years.
-(However, it’s important to keep in mind that solar panel systems have a lifespan of 25 years or more, so signing a solar PPA for the duration of the system’s life can be a smart financial decision, and many solar lease providers offer flexible terms and exit options to give customers greater control over their energy needs.)
+Solar leases may offer flexible terms and buyout options to give customers greater control over their solar panels.

-Lease Payment Your lease payment will be the amount of money that you pay the solar company each month to rent the panels and other system equipment.
+Lease Payment The amount of money you pay the solar company each month for the panels and other system equipment.

-Yes, setting aside avoided carbon emissions, the primary benefit of installing solar panels with a lease agreement is that it can save you money on your electricity expenses.
-By paying a flat monthly payment for your solar panels, or a fixed amount for the clean energy they provide, you can avoid costly utility electricity thanks to all of the renewable power produced by your photovoltaic (PV) system.
+The primary benefit of a solar lease is that it can save you money on your electricity expenses.
+By making a flat monthly payment, you can reduce the amount of costly utility electricity you buy, thanks to the renewable power produced by your leased solar panels.

-The exact amount of money you can save per month with a solar lease is dependent on the electricity rates in your area, as well as the energy demand on your property.
-As utility rates rarely decrease and are expected to continue to rise, solar leases are particularly valuable if the monthly payments are at a fixed amount or with a low price escalator.
+The exact amount of money solar panel leasing can save you per month depends on the electricity rates in your area, as well as the energy demand on your property.
+As utility rates rarely decrease and generally increase, solar leases are particularly valuable if they come with a low price escalator.

 See how much you can save by going solar with Palmetto